 You should also practice responding to free-response questions in a straightforward way without any unnecessary fluff.
 Remember, this isn’t an English test; the graders are just looking for clear facts and analysis.
 Make it easy for them to give you points!

 The AP Bio exam is pretty long (even for an AP test), and many of the questions require quite a bit of thought.
-You need to make sure that you have a good handle on time management before exam day.
-The best way to do this is to take multiple practice tests.
+You need to ensure that you have a good handle on time management before exam day.
+The best way to do this is to take at least one AP Biology practice test.

-There are 69 questions total in the multiple-choice section, and you have 90 minutes to answer them.
-This comes out to about one minute and 15 seconds for each question.
-Based on that fact, you should spend no more than a minute on each multiple-choice question the first time you go through the test.
+Therefore, you should spend no more than a minute and 15 seconds on each multiple-choice question when you go through this practice test.
 If you find yourself spending extra time on a question, skip it and come back to it later.
-It’s best to give yourself some leeway in case you run into trouble on the grid-in questions.
+It’s best to give yourself some leeway in case you run into any difficult questions later on.

 Really get to know the test.
 Take it on a romantic getaway, and watch the sunset with it.
 Deep down, the AP Biology exam just wants to be understood.

 The AP Biology exam is three hours long, with two sections that take up an hour and a half each.
-The multiple-choice (and grid-in) section has 69 questions total, and the free-response section has eight questions total.
+The multiple-choice section has 60 questions, and the free-response section has six questions.

 Questions ask you to connect specific terms and concepts to these central topics.
-They will test your ability to interpret data, make predictions and inferences based on biological evidence, and analyze different experimental scenarios.
-It's a tough test, but if you study hard and know what to expect, you're perfectly capable of a great score!
+They'll test your ability to interpret data, make predictions and inferences based on evidence, and analyze different experimental scenarios.

-Are you still planning out your schedule?
+Still planning out your class schedule?
 Find out how many AP classes you should take in high school based on your college goals.

 Have friends who also need help with test prep?
 Share this article!